 The Allure of Lost Treasure

-Nothing captures our imagination more than the allure than finding treasure.
+Nothing captures our imagination more than the allure of finding treasure.
 Not only are the stories behind their loss typically compelling, but there is also the tantalizing possibility that someone someday may recover them.
 A person could be made instantly famous and wealthy if they were to find even one of the treasures listed below.
 In this article, we present our list of the top ten lost treasure of the world!

 Treasure of Lima